Free Kitchen Hacks eBook

 Looking for a quick and easy flavor-packed meal?
 These Teriyaki Salmon Noodles are absolutely bursting with flavor that is balanced beautifully between salty, citrusy, and sweet.

 Plus, this simple noodle dish requires just 25 minutes and 10 ingredients to get on the table!
+(If you love simple noodle recipes like this, you’ll also love these Spicy Garlic Noodles!).

 In this recipe, you’ll learn how to poach your salmon in a homemade teriyaki-based sauce.
 You’ll also master how to prep and seamlessly make this dish for the quickest and most delicious outcome.